billkidwell/arc42-for-cs-capstone/01_introduction_and_goals.md

 # Introduction and Goals

+> Make sure you cover your customer, your problem statement and your > Product Vision in this section.
+You can make these subsections for clarity.
+Product Vision
+Customer
+Need/Value
+Target Users
+Background
+Differentiator
+Justification

 Describes the relevant requirements and the driving forces that software architects and development team must consider.
 These include